-Except for identifying broad circumstances that may invoke the metarule process, it is not possible to pre-specify the data that may trigger a metarule.
-If a WG Member or Observer (or MCM Management) is to propose an exceptional circumstances review, then that Member or Observer must outline in writing the reasons why they believe exceptional circumstances exist, and must either indicate where the data or analyses are to be found supporting the review, or must supply those data or analyses in advance of the WG meeting.
+While the broad circumstances that may invoke the metarule process can be identified, it is not always possible to pre-specify the data that may trigger a metarule.
+If a WG Member or Observer, or MCM Management, is to propose an exceptional circumstances review, then such person(s) must outline in writing the reasons why they consider that exceptional circumstances exist, and must either indicate where the data or analyses are to be found supporting the review, or must supply those data or analyses in advance of the WG meeting at which their proposal is to be considered.